weberdak/md2slf/README.md

 The simulated spectrum can then be loaded into [NMRFAM-Sparky](https://nmrfam.wisc.edu/nmrfam-sparky-distribution/) with the corresponding peak list file.
 Overlays with experimental spectra can be used to aid assignments.

+## Citation and Funding

+Currently under review.

+This work was partially funded by the National Institutes of Health (GM64742 and HL144130 to Gianluigi Veglia) and the American Heart Association (19POST34420009 to Daniel Weber).

 ## Quickstart guide

 1. Copy the [slf.tcl](slf.tcl) script into the working directory and load simulation trajectory into VMD.
-For example, in a UNIX terminal, load a CHARMM/NAMD trajectory by:
+For example, in a UNIX terminal load a CHARMM/NAMD trajectory by:

 		vmd simulation.psf simulation.dcd